StockJanitor/Project43_DataTextMining/README.md

 6. References<br>

 Flaws: <br>
-- the features should be normalize each column individually, instead of standard scale as a whole.
+- instead of standard scale as a whole, each feature should be normalize and standardized individually.
 - not enough detailed data